vitalii-smahlenko/atm/README.md

 - Register;
 - Authorization;
 - The user can create a bank account;
-- The User can deposit money to his bank account;
+- The User can deposit money to a bank account via ATM;
-- The User can withdraw money from bank account;
+- The User can withdraw money from bank account via ATM;
-- The User can transfer money from their bank account to another user's bank account.
+- The User can transfer money from one bank account to another bank account.

 The application is developed in N-Tier Architecture
 ----